List of WHA players with 50-goal seasons

 In the history of the World Hockey Association, nineteen different players scored 50 goals in a season.
 The most scorers to obtain 50 goals was six with the 1974-75 WHA season and the 1975-76 season.
 Only five players in the history of the WHA from 1972 to 1979 recorded multiple 50-goal seasons.
+Bobby Hull, Anders Hedberg, and Réal Cloutier had the most 50 goal seasons with four while Cloutier had the most 60+ goal seasons with three.

 Bobby Hull and Anders Hedberg each scored 50 goals in 50 games.